At least 20 killed in Russian attack in eastern Ukraine, Zelenskyy says

 - list 3 of 3Western troops in Ukraine would be ‘targets’ for Russian forces: Putin

+A video in the post showed numerous bodies strewn on the ground, next to a damaged vehicle.

+Russia has claimed Donetsk as its own despite not having complete control of the region, and Kyiv says the Kremlin has concentrated 100,000 troops at a key part of the front line for a renewed offensive.

-There was no immediate comment from the Kremlin.
+There was no immediate comment from Moscow.
 Both Russia and Ukraine deny targeting civilians in the war that Russia launched in February 2022, but thousands of civilians have been killed in the conflict, the vast majority of them Ukrainian.

-“According to preliminary information, more than 20 people were killed.
-There are no words … Our condolences to all the families and loved ones of those who died.
-Such attacks by Russia must not go unanswered by the world,” he added.
+Zelenskyy said the latest attack on civilians required a strong response from the international community, calling on Kyiv’s allies in the United States, Europe and other G20 nations to act.

-Russian President Vladimir Putin has escalated attacks in Ukraine in the period following his summit with US President Donald Trump, who has been pushing for a peace deal to end the war, threatening further sanctions on Russia if it does not comply.
+Russian President Vladimir Putin has escalated attacks in Ukraine in the period following his summit with US President Donald Trump, who has been pushing for a peace deal to end the war,

+Trump has threatened further sanctions on Russia if it does not comply, but so far has little to show for his efforts to end the war.

 On Sunday, Russia battered Ukraine with the largest air attack since the war began, killing at least four people across the country and setting dozens of buildings on fire in the capital, Kyiv, including the main seat of the government, according to officials.